31/03/2010

 Powers to detain peaceful protestors, or even anyone around a lawful protest, or even anyone caught being a big nerd.
 The counterphotography agenda begins.

-Part 4 was properly racist, and moreover, incompatible with the ECHR; indefinite detention without charge. (replaced in 2005 with the "control orders")
+Part 4 was pretty racist, and moreover, incompatible with the ECHR; indefinite detention without charge. (replaced in 2005 with the "control orders") - Extradition Act 2003.

-Nothing objectionable in principle, except that Britain now will extradite their citizens to the US without requiring a prima facie case from them to justify it.
+Nothing so objectionable in principle, except that it is almost wholly one-way traffic (Brits to US), and that Britain will extradite citizens to the US without requiring even a prima facie case. - Police Reform Act 2002.

 Empowers HS to obtain "control orders" on anyone (that is, to house arrest or tag them & restrict essentially any of their actions and human rights).
 Indefinite term.
 Low appeal options.
 No charges needed.
 Can work entirely independent of judiciary.

-Modifies Harassment Act; private companies can obtain police-enforced injunctions on any group or individual approaching them even once; legal potential for blanket protest repression.
+Provides for the Westminster protest exclusion zone, as well as empowering the Home Secretary to make anywhere in Britain one too. ("Terrorists can smuggle in bombs in protests").
+Modifies the Harassment Act; private companies can obtain police-enforced injunctions on any group or individual approaching them even once; this is legal potential for blanket protest repression. - Counter-Terrorism Act 2008.

 Illegal to photo police or army in public.
 10 years max imprisonment (in practice, ridiculously difficult for them to prosecute with).
 CSOs don't count tho, snap away at them.
 "Terrorist register" a la Sex Offenders.
 Asset seizing.
 Hold the DNA of control ordered folk.